Key Takeaways

 3. When will the digital SAT be implemented for international and US students?

-The digital SAT will be released for international students in spring 2023 and for US students in 2024.
+The digital SAT will be released for international students in spring 2023 and US students in 2024.

-Students can take the digital SAT using Windows laptops or tablets, Apple Mac laptops or iPads, or school-managed Chromebooks, with the Bluebook application.
+Students can take the digital SAT using Windows laptops or tablets, Apple Mac laptops or iPads, or school-managed Chromebooks with the Bluebook application.